-When the 18-year-old started adamantly denying the molestation accusations, Vela became increasingly agitated and was “out of control” and “extremely mad.”
+When the 18-year-old adamantly started denying the molestation accusations, Vela became increasingly agitated, “out of control,” and “extremely mad.”

 The woman claimed to have been under the influence of marijuana at the time of the incident and eventually made a deal with the prosecutors to avoid jail time.
-Nearly a year later, in November 2014, Vela was sentenced to ten months of home detention and six months probation and anger management counseling.
+Nearly a year later, in November 2014, Vela was sentenced to ten months of home detention, six months of probation, and anger management counseling.

 5. The unsung hero of the 9/11 terror attacks

-Meet Bretagne – one of over 300 rescue dogs who searched for survivors at Ground Zero after the September 11 attacks.
-It was the first assignment for her and her owner and trainer, Denise Corliss.
-The heroic pair worked there for ten days.
+Meet Bretagne, one of over 300 rescue dogs that searched for survivors at Ground Zero after the September 11 attacks.
+It was the first assignment for both her and her owner and trainer, Denise Corliss.
+The heroic pair worked there for 10 days.

 She is believed to have been the last surviving dog from the 9/11 attacks.
-Bretagne was euthanized in 2016, at age 16.
-She had been experiencing kidney failure and had not eaten for three days.
+Bretagne was euthanized in 2016 at the age of 16, after a battle with kidney failure.